For more information on detox your home, please visit Sustainability Victoria's website.

 If the best option doesn’t work for you, this is also accepted in General Waste.

-If you do get advertising material, separate paper from plastic covering and place soft plastics in your nearest REDCycle bin at Coles or Woolworths.
+If you do get advertising material, separate paper from plastic covering before placing in your recycling bin.

 Make sure it is empty first!

-To be eligible for the recycling, the aluminium must be free of food and liquid.
+To be eligible for the recycling, the aluminium must first be rinse, collected and scrunched into an orange-sized ball.

 Even suspected asbestos should be disposed of as asbestos.